kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 #### Sample Usage: Viewing the Performance Monitor

 Each kadena node, while running, will host a performance monitor at the URL `<nodeId.host>:<nodeId.port>/monitor`.

 #### Sample Usage: Running Pact TodoMVC

 The `kadena-beta` also bundles the [Pact TodoMVC](github.com/kadena-io/pact-todomvc).
 Each kadena node will host the frontend at `<nodeId.host>:<nodeId.port>/todomvc`

-# Configuration Files
+# Configuration File Documentation

 Generally, you won't need to personally edit the configuration files for either the client or server(s), but this information is available should you wish to.
 The executable `genconfs` will create the configuration files for you and offer recommended settings based on your choices.